 The first Sunday of every month, the dresscode is naked or underwear at Birmingham’s self-proclaimed ‘Horniest Club’.
 This event is one of the club’s biggest and most popular events, packing the place out with a mix of men in their underwear or just naked.
 Every ages are in attendance and … Continue reading Daring to Bare→

 Being sat at a bar with my form teacher wasn’t exactly how I had expected my first night on the Birmingham gay scene to turn out… but I could not have wanted for a better introduction.
 It was a relief to finally have another gay man to confide in and … Continue reading To Sir, With Thanks.
 X→

 I didn’t exactly explode onto the Birmingham gay scene in ‘glorious rainbow technicolour’, but more ‘creep apprehensively down a flight of steep stairs’… and straight into a mortifyingly familiar face.
 At age 18, my Friday nights were usually spent with a group of school friends, alternating between several pubs that … Continue reading Please, Don’t Let Me Trip→

 I looked up to see a petite, South Asian lad beaming a wide grin at me from the other side of the rectangular bar that dominates the core of the club.
 The lad turned his large, doe like, eyes bashfully to the floor.
 I waited the few self-conscious moments that it required for him to muster the confidence to look back up again, then returned his smile, picked up my drink and walked around the bar.

 With over thirty years of misadventures on the Birmingham gay scene, I have tales to tell of the places, predicaments and people I have been in.
-I have been cruising and socialising in the bars, pubs, clubs, saunas and secluded midnight nooks that make up Birmingham’s compact gay village since my … Continue reading Setting Out My Stall→
+I have socialised and cruised in the bars, pubs, clubs, saunas and secluded midnight nooks that make up Birmingham’s compact gay village since my … Continue reading Setting Out My Stall→